motla/ftdi-d2xx/README.md

   - **Note:** for the above reason, exposing the `FTDI` library object or functions directly to the **renderer process** doesn't work (it would be a bad security practice anyway).
 - ***Option 2*** : Disabling the security and allowing Node.js to run in the **renderer process** ([more info here](https://www.electronjs.org/docs/latest/tutorial/security#2-do-not-enable-nodejs-integration-for-remote-content) - not recommended).

+> [!IMPORTANT]
-###### :speech_balloon: If you use a compiler for your Electron project and you get errors, make sure to exclude this library from compilation as a native library.
+> If you use a compiler for your Electron project and you get errors, make sure to exclude this library from compilation as a native library.

 ## To do